 This is why proper safety measures, like an interlocking system, are growing in use and demand.

-A loading dock interlocking system locks the overhead door at all times unless there is a trailer securely locked to the dock lock and restraints.
+A loading dock interlocking system always locks the overhead door s unless there is a trailer securely locked to the dock lock and restraints.
 This prevents facility workers from opening the overhead door for any other reasons (hot days, airflow, etc.) outside of loading and unloading.

 Loading Dock Access Points